arturopala/buffer-and-slice/README.md

 Index tracking
 --

-Buffer manipulations, like `shift..`,`move..`, or `swap..` changes the buffer layout in the complex way.
+Buffer manipulations, like `shift..`, `move..`, or `swap..` can change the buffer layout in a complex way.

-An `IndexTracker` object provides set of functions to keep your external index buffers or lists in sync with those changes.
+An `IndexTracker` object provides set of functions to keep your external index buffer or list in sync with those changes.

 Examples
 ---